How Parents Accidentally (and Lovingly) Reinforce Anxiety

 Anxiety is Very Persuasive

 So you do what’s worked before.
 You answer the same questions, stay a little longer at drop-off, avoid the activity that caused the melt-down.
 And in the short term, it helps.
-The anxiety goes down.
-But in the long-term, we’re telling our kids that anxiety is stronger than they are.
+The anxiety reaction goes down.
+But in the long-term, we’re telling our kids that anxiety is stronger than they are and that we agree that there is something to fear.

 Why This Is So Hard to Change

 As a parent, you often know, logically, that avoiding anxiety doesn’t help long-term, but emotionally, it’s incredibly difficult to experience and tolerate your child’s distress.
-Especially when your child’s reactions are intense or you’re worried about making things worse or you’ve already tried “pushing through” and it backfired.
+Especially when your child’s reactions are intense, you’re worried about making things worse, or you’ve already tried “pushing through” and it backfired.

 This is why simple advice like “don’t accommodate” rarely works without additional support.